dylan-lang/sphinx-extensions/dylandomain/reference.rst

    :Syntax 3: ``:dylan:role:`MARK <LIBRARY:MODULE:NAME>```
    :Syntax 4: ``:dylan:role:`MARK TEXT <LIBRARY:MODULE:NAME>```

-   - You may omit *LIBRARY* or *MODULE* to use the current library or module.
+   - You may omit *LIBRARY* or *MODULE* to use the current library or module or link to a uniquely-named binding or module.
    - *MARK* may be ``!`` to avoid making a hyperlink, or ``~`` which does not have an effect at the moment.